 The professional development of teachers can have a formal character, a non-formal character (training programmes designed and implemented by various institutions (Day, 2003; Kokkos, 2011; Psifidou, 2011; Yfantis, 2014) and an informal character.
 The professional development of teachers is implemented both within and outside the teacher's working environment, while it is sometimes compulsory and other times optional.
 In any case, however, the professional development of teachers should be linked to their evaluation, and both should be supportive, whilst taking into account their needs, interests, experiences, benefits and problems, promoting their knowledge and emphasising their professional responsibilities.
 It is also advisable to take into account the school's development plan (Hargreaves, 1994), as well as to provide time and opportunities for teachers to discuss pedagogical/teaching issues that arise on a daily basis within the school context.
 In addition, teachers should be supported in transforming their practices.

 Purpose of this research: The purpose of our research is to investigate the connection between the evaluation of teachers and their professional development.

-Individual objectives of the research are the investigation of teachers' opinions regarding:
+The research aims to explore teachers' opinions on the following aspects::

 (a) the purpose of their evaluation,

 (b) the evaluation criteria,

 (c) the institutions they consider most appropriate for their evaluation,

 (d) the advantages of evaluation,

 (e) the disadvantages of evaluation,

 (f) the term "professional development",

 (g) the ways in which their professional development becomes possible,

 (h) the link between professional development and teacher evaluation.

 Research methodology

-Based on the above, the research investigated the following questions: (a) what is the purpose of teacher evaluation, (b) what are the evaluation criteria, (c) which institutions are best suited for teacher evaluation, (d) what are the advantages of teacher evaluation, (e) what are the disadvantages of teacher evaluation, (f) how teachers conceptualize the term "professional development", (g) how is the professional development of teachers promoted, and (h) how is the teachers’ evaluation linked to their professional development.
+The research investigated the following questions: (a) what is the purpose of teacher evaluation, (b) what are the evaluation criteria, (c) which institutions are best suited for teacher evaluation, (d) what are the advantages of teacher evaluation, (e) what are the disadvantages of teacher evaluation, (f) how teachers conceptualize the term "professional development", (g) how is the professional development of teachers promoted, and (h) how is the teachers’ evaluation linked to their professional development.

 Researches that attempt to link the evaluation of teachers with their professional development have also been carried out in Greece.
 Their findings appear to be consistent with the findings of related research conducted in educational systems where teacher evaluation is implemented.
 Based on this research, when teacher evaluation is linked to their professional development, then the improvement of educational practices, school climate, collaborations and student performance becomes significantly possible.